-This input is designed for reading from intelligent transmitters, supporting basic form of protocol ModBus RTU or ADVANTECH.
-Transmitters are connected to special terminals next to terminals for channel 15 and channel 16.
-User can specify, which channels will read values from this interface instead of standard measurement.
-This input can cooperate with 1 up to 16 devices (resp. measured points).
+This input module can cooperate with 1 up to 16 devices (resp. measured points).
 Module works that way, command for reading of data from the first transmitter is sent, then it waits for the response.
-Maximum waiting time is possible to set to approximately 210 ms. After waiting time error of communication is reported and reading of next channel continues.
+Maximum waiting time is possible to set to aproximately 210 ms. After waiting time error of communication is reported and reading of next channel continues.
 If device responses in adjusted time, response is evaluated and also reading of next channel continues.
-For all channels evaluated from this input communication speed and protocol must be the same.